Hands-on real-life learning!

 Small in size yet lasting in impact, CELC prides itself on teaching children the value of being productive members of the local community and constructive citizens of the world.

-Looking for a middle school where your child can thrive?
+Looking for a learning environment where your child can thrive?

 CT Experiential Learning Center (CELC) is now accepting